dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 1. the `tx.op` field MUST be `"7burn"`
 2. it MUST contain a field `tx.tid: Nat`
 3. it MUST contain a field `tx.from: Account`
-4. it CAN contain a field `tx.to: Account`
+4. it MAY contain a field `tx.to: Account`

 ### icrc7_transfer Block Schema